Data Collection 1

 Capture of an earlier version of the PMove program used to drive the

-tribute to a similar utility from Tutor for Windows.
+similar utility from Tutor for Windows.

 PMove Utility 2